-Few cities have an event near as cool as Tacoma’s Monkeyshines—a festival that garners community participation in a way that no other festival in the area does.
+Few cities have an event near as cool as Tacoma’s Monkeyshines—a guerilla festival of sorts that garners community participation in a way that no other festival in the area does.
 Monkeyshines usually coincides with the Lunar New Year and entails a massive, city-wide scavenger hunt for glass globes and medallions hidden throughout Tacoma.
+There is no real centralized control or event, other than the glass artists who hide the glass, but they are shrouded in secrecy.
 Anyone can join in and thousands do, and yet many Tacoma residents still don't know about this event...which is part of the fun.
-It still has a little bit of a clandestine nature to it.

 It's been known to happen.